-Ogossagou, a Malian village at the heart of the violence
+Mali: Ogossagou, a village at the heart of violence

-Families are still struggling to come to terms with the shock of the massacre – the latest in a recent series of very violent clashes between herders and settled farmers in the region.
+In Ogossagou, families are still struggling to come to terms with the shock of the massacre – the latest in a recent series of very violent clashes between herders and settled farmers in this region of Mali.

 Seventeen-year-old Sadio Kelly, who survived the attack, describes what happened: "We didn't have time to flee.
 Those who tried to were shot.
 They threw a lot of people down the well."